tartley/vim-run-python-tests/README.txt

     "ImportError: No module named X", or "ValueError: Attempted relative import beyond toplevel package"

     A) Are you sure Vim's current working directory is correct?
-Set it using the Vim :cd command.
-I have to set it to my project root directory for me to be able to run my unittests.
-This is true if I'm trying to run the tests from the command-line too.
+These are the errors you will likely see if it is not.
+Can you run your module's unit tests from the command line from the same directory that Vim is currently in?

 PYTHON TRACEBACKS IN THE VIM QUICKFIX WINDOW